 Experienced California Identity Theft Lawyers

 If you have been charged with identity theft, it does not mean you will be convicted.
-Knowledgeable attorney Harris B. Taback is dedicated to fighting for the rights of the accused.
+Harris Taback is well known as a dedicated advocate fighting for the rights of the accused.
 Call his office at (415) 241-1400 or contact him online for a free consultation.